-A degree at 2:2 or above.
+A degree at 2:2 or above

-GCSE English and Mathematics at grade 4 or grade C or above (or an equivalent qualification).
+GCSE English and Mathematics at grade 4 or grade C or above (or an equivalent qualification)

-Experience of working with young people.
+Experience of working with young people

 UCAS code 2W4L

 Do you want to become an outstanding teacher?
 Our specialist PGCE in Secondary Education with Drama is a direct route to a career of which you can be proud.
 Drama teachers empowering young people and this course aims to produce dynamic confident, and creative teachers who are committed to making drama accessible for all.

 During this varied PGCE Drama, trainees acquire a broad and deep understanding of a teacher’s daily activities in challenging and diverse settings.
 Furthermore, our PGCE Drama trainees take up ‘enhancements’ linked to other curriculum subjects e.g English, primary phase or Special Education Needs and Diversity.

 Collaborative learning and a strong culture of support underpin our PGCE Drama, and trainees will enjoy a stimulating and effective learning environment from start to finish.
 Ofsted 2014 commented: “Beyond having very positive attitudes and commitment to teaching, they show a passion for their subject, and want students to do well and enjoy their work.”

+We have a long established history of teacher education, we've have 180 years of experience in training teachers.
+A PGCE from Marjon represents a strong start to any teaching career.
 93.9 % of our teaching graduates are in further study, sustained employment or both five years after graduating, compared to a sector average for England of 88.2%.
 This makes us 1st in the South West (LEO, 2019).